Editor’s note: As of August 2023, the Tribune is no longer updating this page.

 Texas, along with other states that hold executions, has been engaged in a battle for years to keep an adequate inventory of execution drugs.
 Currently, the state uses only pentobarbital, a sedative it has purchased from compounding pharmacies kept secret from the public.

 To promote transparency, The Texas Tribune has obtained the inventory history and current supply of execution drugs held by the Texas Department of Criminal Justice.
-The information, collected through continuous open records requests, will be updated regularly with the available doses and recent changes to the state’s inventory.
+The information, collected through continuous open records requests, is updated regularly with the available doses and recent changes to the state’s inventory.

 In 2011, drug manufacturers began blocking their products from being used in lethal injections.
 As Texas’ struggled to perform executions, it turned to compounding pharmacies, state-regulated agencies that mix their own drugs without federal regulation.